Hang gliding 1975 part 2

 — Rich Grigsby (I assume) writing in Ground Skimmer, June 1976

 As I understand it, Charlie Baughman obtained Roy Haggard’s prototype, so it is likely that he is flying it (the lower one, white and red, relatively scruffy) in the photo and Roy Haggard is flying the upper example (with an aerodynamically cleaner orange sail) made by Ultralight Products.
+See also Pushing the outside of the envelope in Hang gliding 1974 part 3 for a bit about the geography of Palos Verdes, Point Fermin, and Torrance Beach.

 The handling of the Dragonfly embodied a yaw characteristic that imparted a uniquely graceful motion in the air.
 Apparently always under perfect control, yet always curving to the right or left…